 “Blue Monday” is normally on the third Monday of the month and is considered the most depressing day of the year.
 The term was first publicized in 2005 when Sky Travel claimed to have calculated the date using an equation.
 Scientists consider the formula nonsensical.
-In my opinion it’s merely another fake holiday used to con people in to spending money booking holidays.
+In my opinion, it’s merely another fake holiday used to con people into spending money on booking holidays.

 To be fair to travel companies, it’s the PERFECT way to get people to book a holiday, when they’re back at work feeling lousy that they no longer have the luxury of sleeping in and eating chocolate for breakfast (just me?
 Oh).
 The “depression” is being back at work and everything getting back to normal.
 I think it’s more that life has become mundane rather than depression.

 I have depression and I am controlling my illness.
-This doesn’t stick to one day, this is year round and there are many things I do right now to ensure I can get up and do things with me day.
+This doesn’t stick to one day, this is year-round and there are many things I do right now to ensure I can get up and do things with my day.

 I’ve started walking after work to stretch my legs and get some exercise.
 Not only is exercise good because it releases endorphins, but it also helps me clear my head.
 It helps me ground myself and I go home happier for the next day.

 Recently I’ve stopped making plans at weekends so that I can get a proper break from everything.
 Taking one or two days to myself helps me recharge and actually rest.
 This won’t be forever, just until I’m a bit better but it definitely helps.